‘Bold And The Beautiful’ Spoilers For Wednesday: Katie Tells Bill She Needs More Time

 Bill makes a final desperate plea and asks Katie to let him come home.

-The Bold and the Beautifuldaily spoilers hint that Katie asks for more time.
+The Bold and the Beautiful daily spoilers hint that Katie will ask for more time.
 She cannot answer him because she has a lot to think about.
 She needs to consider Will Spencer (Finnegan George) and the impact that his parents’ fights have on him.

 Katie is also uncertain about whether she should give him another chance.
 Later this week, she will go to Donna Logan (Jennifer Gareis) and ask her what she should do.
 She wants her sister’s honest opinion because she has been down this road with her before.
 Donna will provide a comforting shoulder to cry on, but she ultimately needs to decide.